TritonDataCenter/smartos-docs/docs/how-to-create-an-hvm-zone.md

 Be aware that the VNC console service is NOT authenticated, and is intended to run on a private network.
-Typically, your SmartOS machine won't have it's primary interface on the internet.
+Typically, your SmartOS machine won't have its primary interface on the internet.
 Please be aware of what services you're exposing, and apply firewall rules as necessary.

 RealVNC VNC Viewer will crash when connecting unless you set FullColour to